Why You Feel Emotionally Drained – And How to Recover

 There are some jobs that are emotionally demanding.

-If in addition you’re also doing emotional work in your personal life as the family peacemaker or handling everyone’s emotions, you’re doubly drained.
+If in addition you’re also doing emotional work in your personal life as the family peacemaker or handling everyone’s emotions, you may experience even greater emotional exhaustion.

 Boundaries aren’t selfish.
 They’re survival.